MicrosoftLearning/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_02_Implementing_integration_between_AD DS_and_Azure_AD.md

 > **Note**: **AZ-800T00A-SEA-DC1**, **AZ-800T00A-SEA-SVR1**, and **AZ-800T00A-SEA-ADM1** virtual machines are hosting the installation of **SEA-DC1**, **SEA-SVR1**, and **SEA-ADM1**

 1. Select **SEA-ADM1**.
-1. Sign in using the following credentials:
+1. Sign in using the credentials provided by the instructor.

-   - Username: `Administrator`
-   - Password: `Pa55w.rd`
-   - Domain: `CONTOSO`

 For this lab, you'll use the available VM environment and an Microsoft Entra tenant.
 Before you begin the lab, ensure that you have an Microsoft Entra tenant and a user account with the Global Administrator role in that tenant.